 A simple, very basic definition of each planet’s influence in the mind watch is:

-An excellent diagram/schematic, called the Tree of Life, exists which furth elucidates how the levels of the planets are correlated with levels of incarnating.
-In the paper on autism, here is its link: Paper on Autism (do a search for Tree of Life).
+An excellent diagram/schematic, called the Tree of Life, exists which further elucidates how the levels of the planets are correlated with levels of incarnating.
+It is in the paper on autism--here is its link: Paper on Autism (do a search for Tree of Life).
 I highly recommend reading it for a better understanding of the astrology of what happens when individuals are shorn of personality, as occurs both in severe autism and clinical depression..

 When an individual experiences an excess of saturn in his chart--necessarily implying a deficiency of the other planets because only so many positions of influence are available--he experiences, therefore, loss of (many of) his human attributes along with his power to enjoy them in himself, or in any one else.